jtmerritt/BeSocial/README.md

 ***Not Sure if Needed***
+- Is it possible to monitor when communication happens from a different app?
 - Find a cluster analysis package.
 - Cloud-based backup?
 - disallow viewPager for chartView - http://stackoverflow.com/questions/19359516/achartengine-with-panning-inside-a-viewpager